MicahWallace/micahwallace.github.io/_tabs/resume.md

 ## PERSONAL INTERESTS

-I am currently pursuing a dream of having my private pilot’s license and have completed ground school as well as a number of hours of flight training.
+I am currently working towards my dream of obtaining my private pilot's license and have completed ground school and a significant number of hours of flight training.

-I also enjoy experimenting and challenging myself with new technologies and software in my personal VM lab and continue to broaden my knowledge and understanding of new technology and in particular the computer security field.
+In my personal time, I enjoy experimenting with and learning about new technologies and software in my virtual machine lab, and I am particularly interested in the field of computer security.
+I am always looking for opportunities to expand my knowledge and understanding of new technologies.